Hi, I’m Solome

 I work with passionate employers, universities and associations who want to change the conversation around mental health.

 Gen Z and Millenials are leveraging technologies in ways that we could never have imagined just a few short years ago, and it’s making a big impact on our mental health.
+Healthcare providers, payers and patients are demanding new and innovative solutions to address the growing national behavioral healthcare costs.

 Looking to energize your audience?
 Want to have a lasting impact?